mikechamberlain/magic-crop/README.md

 This library attempts to automate that process.
 Give it a screenshot containing a photo, and it will detect the cropping bounds of the photo and output a new HTML Canvas element containing the cropped image.

-The algorithm is application agnostic and has been tested with screenshots taken from many different apps.
+The algorithm is application/image agnostic and has been tested with screenshots taken from many different apps.

 ![Extraction](https://raw.githubusercontent.com/mikechamberlain/magic-crop/master/test/images/extracted.jpg)